 Drawing the man figure and designing menswear can appear challenging at first sight, but once you master the step-by-step technique in this tutorial it will be nothing but fun.
-You will learn how to draw the basic runway pose and how to represent the proportions of the male fgure.
+You will learn how to draw the basic runway pose (similar to the female runway pose) and how to represent the proportions of the male figure.
 It’s time to get creative!

-> Step 1: Figure dimensions
+Step 1: Figure dimensions

 Start your fashion sketch my marking how large the figure will be.
 Leave a little bit from the top and a little bit the bottom of the sheet then pull the Centerline.

 Slightly higher than the actual middle of the Centerline is the figure halfway.
 The head and torso will be drawn above this line while the legs will occupy the lower half.